-After working as a registered technician for four years and helping families across the DMV area, I’ve learned that proper identification makes all the difference.
-Our family business has been serving this area for over 50 years, and I’ve seen countless homeowners struggle with these tiny invaders because they weren’t sure what type they had.
+After four years as a registered technician helping families across the DMV area, I’ve learned that knowing which fly you have makes all the difference.
+Our family business has been serving this area for over 50 years.
+I’ve seen many homeowners struggle with these tiny pests because they didn’t know what type they had.

-Here’s something that surprises many people: fruit flies are actually a type of gnat.
+Here’s what surprises many people: fruit flies are actually a type of gnat.
 The term “gnat” is a broad, non-technical name for many tiny flies.
 However, fruit flies have specific characteristics that set them apart from other gnats like fungus gnats and drain flies.

-The word “gnat” covers many different types of small flies.
-It’s basically a catch-all term rather than a specific scientific category.
-When we talk about gnats vs fruit flies, we’re really comparing fruit flies to other members of the gnat family.
+The word “gnat” covers many types of small flies.
+It’s a catch-all term, not a specific scientific name.
+When we talk about gnats vs fruit flies, we’re really comparing fruit flies to other small flies in the gnat group.

 The most common indoor gnats include: